WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/w.md

 ## W3C

-Acronym for World Wide Web Consortium (W3C).
+Initialism for World Wide Web Consortium (W3C).
 Use uppercase.

 For more information about spelling out acronyms, see [Abbreviations]().